dollyraj/shout-review/README.md

 ```

 Alternatively, you can run the app without packaging it using -
+If you use Maven, run the following command in a terminal window (in the complete) directory:
 `mvn spring-boot:run`

 The app will start running at http://localhost:8080.